porterjamesj/website/content/blog/8-memory-bug.md

 parallel.
 We figured that *had* to have something to do with it, and indeed we initially couldn't reproduce the bug except via our parallel `Range` request-ing client.
-I spent a long while on a wild goose chase through the `Range` request handling code in the API before we got our first real clue.
+I spent a long while on a wild goose chase through the `Range` handling code in the API before we got our first real clue.

 By judicious insertion of calls to [pdb](https://docs.python.org/2/library/pdb.html) (my go-to Python